Spectral measures and dominant vertices in graphs of bounded degree: Examples of finite graphs with and without dominant vertices

 Let $m, n$ be two coprime integers, both $\ge 3$.
 The spectra of $C_m$ and $C_n$ contain $2$, and are otherwise disjoint.
 The non-connected graph $C_m \sqcup C_n$ is $2$-regular.
-All eigenvalues have multiplicity $2$, except $-2$ which is an eigenvalue if one of $m$, $n$ is even.
+All eigenvalues have multiplicity $2$, except $-2$ which is a simple eigenvalue if one of $m$, $n$ is even.
 Denote by $C'_{m,n}$ the complement of the graph $C_m \sqcup C_n$.
-It is well-known that the eigenvectors of $C'_{m,n}$ are the same as the eigenvectors of $C_m \sqcup C_n$, see for example~\cite[Lemma 8.5.1]{GoRo--01}.
-In particular, any eigenvector of $C'_{m,n}$ for an eigenvalue $\ne 2$ has either all vertices of $C_m$ or all vertices of $C_n$ as null vertices.
-It follows that $C'_{m,n}$ does not have any dominant vertex.